Strategic Science Advisory Group

 Members include local and international expert scientists, vets, and government representatives.

-Departmental science adviser – Ministry for Primary Industries (MPI).
+Departmental science adviser – MPI.

 Distinguished professor and executive director – Infectious Disease Research Centre, Massey University.